The government is considering cutting the JobKeeper payment early because of fears it’s creating “zombie” companies.

 Deloitte’s Chris Richardson told news.com.au the wage subsidy is putting businesses on life-support that will disappear as soon as it’s removed.

-As a result, workers will be forced onto unemployment benefits.
+As a result, workers will end up on unemployment benefits.

 “One pandemic is enough for a lifetime and there is a risk that JobKeeper, as a measure designed to preserve jobs, could eventually create ‘zombie firms’ that neither fully recover but don’t go bankrupt.